elysemontano/elyse-lecture-notes/rails/active-record-validations-specs.md

 This is essentially going into my rails console, creating veteranarian.
 Being able to see the instance and I can also run .valid? to make sure it is valid

 $ rails c
+$
 > veteranarian = Veteranarian.create(name: 'Dr. Doolitle', patients: 100)
 > veteranarian
-> veteranarian
+> veteranarian.valid?
 => true $

 This is a great start, but what if I just type in my console Veteranarian.create?

+> veteranarian = Veteranarian.create
+> veteranarian

  My columns will have nil values, and that is not really what I want.
 Currently, there is nothing in my application that says I can't do this.

 So we want to start putting some protections on the columns that specifies that we have to have some data provided or it will be rejected.